alexiusacademia/ochf-support/docs/features/README.md

 # App Features

-This section shows briefly all the features of the Open Channel Hydraulics Flow Pro app including those for next version releases.
+This section shows briefly all the features of the Open Channel Hydraulics Flow app including those for next version releases.

 ## Uniform-Steady Flow